-A mostly sand with a little shingle beach set in a steep valley.
-To the western end of the beach are high cliffs and another smaller cove which is seperated by the high tide.
-There are a couple of interesting rocks just of the coast
+A mostly sand (with a little shingle below the shoreline) beach set in a steep valley.
+To the western end of the beach are high cliffs and another smaller cove which is separated by the high tide.

-The other end of the beach is bounded by a granite wall which protects the narrow harbour.
-Once a busy port, importing coal and exporting copper but now only sheltering the occasional fishing boat
+The other end of the beach is bounded by a granite wall which protects the narrow historic harbour.
+Once a busy port, importing coal and exporting copper, the harbour is now only home to a few fishing boats.
+It is well worth taking a walk along the quayside to look at the perilous harbour mouth which ships once sailed through.

-There is a well equipped newly built surf life saving club right on the beach adding to the surfie feel!
+There is a well equipped recently built surf life saving club right on the beach adding to the surfie feel!

 Type of beach